terramate-io/terramate/docs/project-config.md

 ## The `terramate.required_version` Attribute

-Required version is defined by the attribute `terramate.required_version` attribute where `required_version` accepts a version constraint string, which specifies which versions of Terramate can be used inside a Terramate project.
+Required version is defined by the attribute `terramate.required_version` attribute where `required_version` accepts a version constraint string that specifies which versions of Terramate can be used inside a Terramate project.

+The `terramate.required_version_allow_prereleases` attribute controls if **prereleases** should be matched according to [Semantic Versioning](https://semver.org/) precedence ordering.
+It's **false** by default and if set to `true`, then Terramate will also accept prereleases if they match the provided constraint.
+_It's not usually recommended to change it unless you know what you are doing._
+_When dealing with infrastructure code you must be extra cautious about experimental releases as they could lead to dangerous changes._

 We recommend pinning the exact version to use and updating the config when updating Terramate.